xinpeiJ-oda/Kingsware-/邮件自动化/IMAP.md

 2. Example Description

-   Use the “Retrieve IMAP Email Information” function to collect email messages, and iterate through the emails to extract information such as subject, sender, recipient, date, and email content.
+   Use the “Get IMAP Mail Messages" function to collect email messages, and iterate through the emails to extract information such as subject, sender, recipient, date, and email content.

 3. Steps

-   1. Use the “Retrieve IMAP Email Information” function to configure the relevant information.
+   1. Use the “Get IMAP Mail Messages" function to configure the relevant information.

       ![image-20220509174116672](IMAP.assets/image-20220509174116672.png)